backflip/Movies/README.md

 Movies
 ======

-List of movies I watched
+List of movies I watched.
+Reads data from a public Google spreadsheet.